Joey Votto Player Props: Reds vs. Orioles

-On Monday, Joey Votto (on the back of going 0-for-1) and the Cincinnati Reds play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+On Tuesday, Joey Votto (on the back of going 0-for-1) and the Cincinnati Reds play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
 First pitch is at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Braves.
+In his last game he had a hitless performance (0-for-1) against the Braves.

 Joey Votto Game Info & Props vs. the Orioles